Masculine and Feminine Spanish: 3 Details That Are Often Overlooked

 Getting the hang of using gender in the Spanish language really can be hard at first, as it’s a relatively unfamiliar concept for native English speakers.

 Sure, sometimes correctly applying gender rules correctly can be a breeze, but there are times when the correct usage is more complex, unintuitive and a challenge to learn.

-And today, we’re diving deep into masculine and feminine Spanish rules to make them way less confusing and intimidating!
+Today, we’re diving deep into masculine and feminine Spanish rules to make them make sense, once and for all!